Introducing a FREE Texas History CPE Course

 Assessment & Evaluation:

-Participant feedback will be collected through an evaluation form to assess the content, delivery, and applicability of the course for classroom use.
+Participant feedback will be collected through an evaluation form.
 A certificate of completion and 8 CPE hours will be awarded to all participants.

 Schedule: